Article Four of the United States Constitution: Clause 1: Admission of new states

-The constitution is silent on the question of whether or not a state may unilaterally leave, or secede from, the Union.
+The constitution does not state whether a state may unilaterally leave, or secede from, the Union.
 However, the Supreme Court, in Texas v.
 White (1869), held that a state cannot unilaterally do so.

 Clause 2: Property Clause

 This clause, commonly known as the "Property Clause" or "Territorial Clause", grants Congress the constitutional authority for the management and control of all territories or other property owned by the United States.
-Additionally, the clause also proclaims that nothing contained within the Constitution may be interpreted to harm (prejudice) any claim of the United States, or of any particular State.
+The clause also proclaims that nothing contained within the Constitution may be interpreted to harm (prejudice) any claim of the United States, or of any particular State.
 The exact scope of this clause has long been a matter of debate.

 The federal government owns about twenty-eight percent of the land in the United States.
 These holdings include national parks, national forests, recreation areas, wildlife refuges, vast tracts of range and public lands managed by the Bureau of Land Management, reservations held in trust for Native American tribes, military bases, and ordinary federal buildings and installations.
-Although federal property can be found in every state, the largest concentrations are in the west, where, for example, the federal government owns over eighty percent of the land within Nevada.
+Federal property can be found in every state, and the largest concentrations are in the Western United States, where, for example, the federal government owns over eighty percent of the land within Nevada.

 Pursuant to a parallel clause in Article One, Section Eight, the Supreme Court has held that states may not tax such federal property.
 In another case, Kleppe v.
 New Mexico, the Court ruled that the federal Wild Horse and Burro Act was a constitutional exercise of congressional power under the Property Clause – at least insofar as it was applied to a finding of trespass.
 The case prohibited the entering upon the public lands of the United States and removing wild burros under the New Mexico Estray Law.

 A major issue early in the 20th century was whether the whole Constitution applied to the territories called insular areas by Congress.
 In a series of opinions by the Supreme Court of the United States, referred to as the Insular Cases, the Court ruled that the territories belonged to, but were not part of the United States.
 Therefore, under the Territorial clause, Congress had the power to determine which parts of the Constitution applied to the territories.
 These rulings have helped shape public opinion among Puerto Ricans during the ongoing debate over the commonwealth's political status.